The common charging solution promotes the use of common chargers for mobile phones and other portable electronic devices.

-The requirements of the ‘common charging’ solution will apply to all handheld mobile phones, tablets, digital cameras, headphones, headsets, portable speakers, handheld videogame consoles, e-readers, earbuds, keyboards, mice, and portable navigation systems as of 2024.
+Directive (EU) 2022/2380, amending the Radio Equipment Directive 2014/53/EU, introduces the requirements of the ‘common charging’ solution.
+These requirements will apply to all handheld mobile phones, tablets, digital cameras, headphones, headsets, portable speakers, handheld videogame consoles, e-readers, earbuds, keyboards, mice, and portable navigation systems as of 2024.
 These requirements will also apply to laptops as of 2026.
 Such transition periods will give industry sufficient time to adapt before the entry into application.
 The main elements are as follows.

 A harmonised charging port for electronic devices

 USB-C will be the common port.
 This will allow consumers to charge their devices with any USB-C charger, regardless of the device brand.